Pratt & Whitney PW1000G: Excessive corrosion

 Pratt & Whitney has reduced life limits on PW1500G (installed on the Airbus A220) and PW1900G (installed on Embraer E190/E195-E2) high-pressure compressor front hubs after corrosion was discovered during routine engine overhaul.
 This corrosion reduces the low-cycle fatigue capability and may lead to cracking before the component reaches its life limit.

 Go First suspension of operations

+A Go First A320neo being mothballed at Cochin in 2023.

 In March 2023 Indian operator Go First (formerly Go Air) suspended operations and filed for bankruptcy, initially until May 2023, later until July 2023.
 The airline cited poor reliability of the PW1100G engines as reason for suspension and claimed that Pratt & Whitney did not comply with a previous arbitration settlement in the Singapore International Arbitration Centre to supply 5 spare engines per month to Go First between August and December 2023.
 Pratt & Whitney disputed the claims and said that Go First "had no right" to get new engines because the leases over the aircraft that required engines had been terminated; the lease terminations had happened due to Go First's financial issues caused by Pratt & Whitney's defective engines grounding the fleet.